iLert/docs/integrations/prometheus.md

 ****

-**Will alerts in iLert be resolved automatically?**
+**Will alerts in ilert be resolved automatically?**

 Yes, Prometheus also sends resolved events by default, as long as the send\_resolved: false option is NOT set in the [Webhook configuration](https://prometheus.io/docs/alerting/configuration/#webhook\_config) of the alert manager.
 Furthermore, resolved events - just like firing events - are not sent until the next `group_interval` configuration in the alert manager.

-**Can I link Prometheus to multiple alert sources in iLert?**
+**Can I link Prometheus to multiple alert sources in ilert?**

-Yes, create several Webhook receivers in Prometheus and enter the URL of the alert source from iLert in the Webhook URL.
+Yes, create several Webhook receivers in Prometheus and enter the URL of the alert source from ilert in the Webhook URL.

 **What if my internet connection is interrupted?
 Are the alerts generated in Prometheus lost?**

 No, alerts are not lost.
 The alert manager has a retry mechanism.
 In addition, we recommend that you monitor your Internet connection with an external monitoring service (e.g. using [iLert's heartbeat feature](../getting-started/heartbeat-monitoring/) or uptime monitoring).
 See here for a [Prometheus Heartbeat Example](../getting-started/heartbeat-monitoring/prometheus-heartbeat-example.md).

-**Not all Prometheus Alerts alerts are created in iLert.
+**Not all Prometheus Alerts alerts are created in ilert.
 Why?**

-The alerts from Prometheus are grouped and sent to iLert and bundled in an alert.
+The alerts from Prometheus are grouped and sent to ilert and bundled in an alert.
 Grouping is affected by the `group_by` configuration in the Alert Manager route.

 Example: